2023-09-17 16:10:18

 To raise this challenge and to ensure urban regeneration of the surrounding district, the government plans to inject the tidy sum of 2.7 billion Australian dollars, or 1.63 billion euros.
 Specifically regarding the Gabba Stadiumthe investment to be made would guarantee an increase in capacity by some 8,000 places, although at the cost of some sacrifices in neighboring infrastructures.

 Among these, the historic school grounds of theEast Brisbane State School should be destroyed to free up sufficient land space for the reconstruction of the stadium.
-The impact of the project would also affect the Raymond Park where a track and various athletics equipment intended for training competitors could be installed by 2032.
+The impact of the project would also affect the Raymond Park where a track and various athletics equipment intended for training competitors might be installed by 2032.

 Visual of the Station Square project proposed by Trenert to rethink part of the Woolloongabba district of Brisbane, Queensland, Australia (Credits – Trenert)